-However, various factors play a role in how long your fridge can stay open.
-In particular, newer models are better equipped to maintain their temperature more effectively for more extended periods with an open door.
+A fridge door can remain open up to 240 minutes before food is at risk of spoiling.
+However, various factors affect how long your fridge can stay open.
+In particular, modern refrigerators are more equipped to maintain their temperature more effectively for more extended periods with an open door.

 How Long Does It Take For A Fridge To Get Cold After Being Left Open?

-My refrigerator Won’t Cool After Being Left Open
+My Refrigerator Won’t Cool After Being Left Open

 While refrigerators are typically dependable, they are still machines that have the potential to break down.